I have written this article to give wider exposure to some fascinating scientific insights into the complicated mating habits of octopuses.

 This means that male octopuses can get erections.

 Octopuses are the first soft-bodied animals known to have erectile tissue.
 In structure, the ligula is remarkably similar to mammal penises and clitorises.
-When an octopus becomes aroused, cavities in the erectile tissue get filled with blood.
+When an octopus becomes aroused, cavities in the erectile tissue get filled with blood and the ligula is inflated.

 When the ligula is inflated, it provides sufficient stiffness to guide the arm into in one of the two siphons on the female’s mantle.
-It may have a secondary function of removing sperm from previous matings with competing males.
+Ligula can have a dual purpose.
+Males can also use their ligulas to remove sperm from competing males that have previously mated with a female.
+A handy tool indeed!

 Both females and males can have more than one mate